-- Compliance with mandatory business closure regulations in particular is regularly monitored by the regulatory authorities and, if necessary, enforced by coercive measures. - Fines of up to EUR 25,000 may be imposed for violations (in particular if repeated). - Many federal states have now issued detailed catalogues of fines; however, even without such a situation-specific catalogue tailored for the current Coronavirus-related prohibitions in place, the imposition of fines in case of non-compliance is possible in every federal state. - Theoretically, a prison sentence of up to 5 years would also be conceivable in the case of an intentional violation that leads to a spread of the virus (Section 74 Infection Protection Act).
+- Compliance with mandatory business closure regulations and the requirements for the reopening of businesses is regularly monitored by the regulatory authorities and, if necessary, enforced by coercive measures. - Fines of up to EUR 25,000 may be imposed for violations (in particular if repeated). - Many Federal States have issued detailed catalogs of fines; however, even without such a specific catalog tailored for the current Coronavirus-related prohibitions in place, the imposition of fines in case of non-compliance is possible in every Federal State. - Theoretically, a prison sentence of up to 5 years would also be conceivable in the case of an intentional violation that leads to a spread of the virus (Section 74 Infection Protection Act).